Skip to main content

 It can be tempting to dip into your emergency fund for things that feel urgent but aren’t true emergencies.
 A flash sale on a new couch?
 Not an emergency.
 Concert tickets about to sell out?
 Also not an emergency.

 True emergencies are things that threaten your health, safety, income, or ability to get to work.
-Think job loss, a medical bill you didn’t see coming, essential car repairs, or an urgent home repair like a broken water heater.
+Think job loss, a medical bill you didn’t see coming, must-have car repairs, or an urgent home repair like a broken water heater.
 If you’re on the fence, ask yourself: “Will waiting a month to pay for this cause serious harm?”
 If the answer is no, it can probably wait, and you can save up for it separately with a sinking fund instead.

 When you do use your emergency fund, make a plan to rebuild it.
 Treat replenishing the fund like a monthly bill until you’re back to your target.